“The ways of the Lord are not comfortable.

-The Spiritual Program at Cathedral Preparatory School and Seminary is under the supervision of the priests on staff.
+The Spiritual Program at Cathedral Preparatory School and Seminary is under the supervision of the priests and deacon on staff, especially our Rector-President, who is the spiritual father of our house.
 Participation in the spiritual program is expected of all students by the very nature of Cathedral as a Catholic high school and minor seminary.
 It is a serious responsibility which each student freely accepts when he decides to come to a school that is directed towards maturity in Christ and discernment.

 The Spiritual Program provides a structure within which growth in Christ can take place.
-The program has six main parts:
+The program, which is unambiguously Catholic, has six main parts:

 1) Daily Eucharist: The Eucharist is the center of all Christian life and growth.
 A young man who aspires to “greatness” is expected to grow in Christian virtue and maturity.
 The Eucharist is the principal means for this growth: one hears the Word of God and is fed with the Bread of Life.